Boxing fans: Should you watch KSI vs Logan Paul 2?

-Boxing has plenty of its own problems: haphazard enforcement of drug testing, sketchy medical clearances, questionable judging, Fake Belt News, and the failure at times to make the highest quality matchups.
+Boxing has plenty of its own problems: haphazard enforcement of drug testing, sketchy medical clearances, questionable judging, Fake Belt News, and repeated failures to make the highest quality matchups.

 Should you watch KSI vs Logan Paul 2?

-This fight is about money all around.
+This fight is all about the Benjamins.
 The streaming platform DAZN would love to make even a healthy fraction of the money made by the first fight.
-At $20 a pop, do the math: these guys have 40 million subscribers between them, who’ve been seeing nothing but promotion for this event for weeks.
+At $20 a pop, get out the calculator.
+These guys have 40 million subscribers between them, who’ve been seeing nothing but promotion for this event for weeks.
 An eight-figure payday will have DAZN exec John Skipper dancing a jig, and maybe he’ll call out one of his former pals at ESPN+.
 Eddie Hearn will officially become the new Don King and laugh at the rest of us about it.

 Neither man is being subjected to a mismatch.
 They’re in the same weight division with relatively the same level of experience.
 They got through an amateur fight unscathed.
 There will be professionals staffing this bout, and California judges, referees, and physicians are among the sport’s best.

 There are far worse mismatches among professionals when rising stars and champions are matched against badly shot veterans who’ve taken too many punches for pay, or less skilled opponents who have no business standing in front of a human wrecking ball.
 These fights take place for money, too.
 Paul vs KSI 2 doesn’t commit any of these sins.